 Light your video properly

-When filming any video, the main source of light in a scene should be in front of your subject at head height, roughly 30 to 45 degrees off to one side.
+When filming on an iPhone, the main source of light in a scene should be in front of your subject at head height, roughly 30 to 45 degrees off to one side.
 If the brightest light is directly above, behind them or at a different angle, you’re likely to get problems.

 Try and use natural light where possible.
 Position yourself near a window and adjust with a blind or curtains if needed.